gradle/gradle/design-docs/dependency-management.md

     - `getPublishedAs()` returns a `ModuleComponentIdentifier` with the same attributes as `ModuleVersionMetaData.getId()`.
     - Add `<T extends ComponentIdentifier> T getId(Class<T> type)` that returns an id of the requested type.
 4. Introduce `BuildComponentSelector` type that extends `ComponentSelector` and add a private implementation.
-    - `project` property
+    - `project` property, as the project path.
 5. Change `DependencyMetaData` to add a `ComponentSelector getSelector()`
     - Default should be a `ModuleComponentSelector` with the same attributes as `getRequested()`.
     - For project dependencies this should return a `BuildComponentSelector` instance.
-4. Change the dependency reports so that they render both `id` and `publishedAs` when they are not the equal.
+6. Change the dependency reports so that they render both `id` and `publishedAs` when they are not the equal.

 This will allow a consumer to extract the external and project components as follows: